wconrad/wconrad.github.io/_drafts/2014-03-07-fortran-design-target.markdown

 ## But not always

-I imagine, once I start to feed it programs from the real world, I will find non-compliant programs that exploit some extension or looseness in the compiler they were written for.
-I can imagine it accepting switches, a la gcc, to allow various extensions or non-compliant behaviors.
+I imagine, once I start to run programs from the real world, I will find non-compliant programs that exploit some extension or looseness in the compiler they were written for.
+I can imagine the interpreter needing to accept switches, a la gcc, to allow various extensions or non-compliant behaviors.

+A nice, OOP way to handle this would be to keep particulars of what is allowed and what is not out of the interpreter proper, and keep them in "pluggable" strategy objects which the interpreter would use.
+For example, the FORTRAN 77 spec says that identifiers are no longer than six characters.
+Many compilers from the era allowed longer identifiers, but recognized only so many significant characters of each identifer--the remaining characters were just noise.

+Such a thing in this interpreter might be handled with a strategy object which validates and returns the significant part of any identifer.
+Here's a strict strategy, adhering to the standard:

+    class StrictIdentifierStrategy

+      def significant(identifier)
+        raise IdentifierTooLong if identifier.length > 6
+        identifier
+      end

+    end

+Here's a strategy which allows any length identifier, but only the first so-many characters are significant (many FORTRANs from the era did this; the number of significant characters was usually fixed for a given compiler, but varied from compiler to compiler):

+    class SubstringIdentifierStrategy

+      def initialize(significant_characters)
+        @significant_characters = significant_characters
+      end

+      def significant(identifier)
+        identifier[0...significant_characters]
+      end

+    end

+When the interpreter starts, the appropriate strategy is picked, perhaps depending upon a command-line switch:

+    @interpreter.identifier_strategy =
+      if @args.long_identifiers
+        SubstringIdentifierStrategy.new(@args.long_identifiers)
+      else
+        StrictIdentifierStrategy.new
+      end
+   end

 [fortran-66-spec]: http://www.fh-jena.de/~kleine/history/.../ansi-x3dot9-1966-Fortran66.pdf
 [fortran-77-spec]: http://www.fh-jena.de/~kleine/history/languages/ansi-x3dot9-1978-Fortran77.pdf